nikhil3331/SOC-lab-configuration-setup-and-documentation/README.md

-NOTE: This repository serves exclusively as the technical documentation for my "SOC Lab" environment and configuration.
+NOTE: This repository serves exclusively as the technical documentation of my "SOC Lab project" environment.
 For the full project overview, live demonstrations, and detailed case studies, please contact me for the link to my Portfolio.

 Project Overview: